Basketball has become of of the fastest growing sports in New Zealand, thanks to Thunder center Steven Adams.

 “It’s kind of gross,” Adams said.
 “It’s just like real hair, straggly almost.
 (I’ll) wait until it plateau’s and then I’ll probably cut it.”

 Although Adams might come back from New Zealand with a fresh haircut, he’ll be ready to get back on the court and improve his game in the 2017-18 season.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!